Building Access to Growing Mushrooms with the Squaxin Island Tribe

 2. Create extracts, broths, & tea blends with medicinal mushrooms

-3. Travel to 4 other tribes to share about this project and offer support for starting their own
+3. Hosted an intertribal SPoRE symposium with several regional tribes to share about this project, connect local tribal mushroom programs, and offer support for other tribes starting their own programs

 • Enhance community-based sharing of mushroom cultivation resources